 Emergency drug box, to be utilised by both teams.
 It is the responsibility of Home Team Doctor to update and maintain the drug box at the club.
-Regular checks of the contents of the drug box are essential as some items have relatively short shelf lives.
+Regular checks of the contents of the drug box are essential as some items have relatively short shelf lives

-- Adrenaline 1:1000 1ml vial - 2 vials of Hydrocortisone 100mg for IV administration (200mg dose) - Chlorpheniramine (Piriton) 10mg in 1ml vial for IV/IM use - 10mls water for injection Rectal diazepam (alternative in Toronto Zeneo mi Dazolam)

-- Salbutamol UDV (Unit Dose Vial) 5mg per 2mls (to be nebulised using oxygen unit with mask and chamber supplied in BOC oxygen unit). - 300mg Aspirin oral (antiplatelet effect for use in Myocardial Infarctions) - IV fluids 500ml sodium chloride 0.9% - IV giving set (ensure IV infusion set) - One of each green, white and brown venflon - Green/Blue/Orange needles (3 of each) xii)1ml, 2ml, 5ml, 10ml syringes (2 of each)
+- 1 vial: Adrenaline 1:1000 1ml - 2 vials: of Hydrocortisone 100mg for IV administration (200mg total dose) - 1 vial: Chlorpheniramine (Piriton) 10mg in 1ml for IV/IM use - 1 vial: 10mls water for injection - 1 x 10mg Rectal diazepam - 1 x Salbutamol UDV (Unit Dose Vial) 5mg per 2mls (to be nebulised using oxygen unit with mask and chamber supplied in BOC oxygen unit). - 300mg Aspirin oral (antiplatelet effect for use in Myocardial Infarctions)

+- IV fluids 500ml sodium chloride 0.9%

+- IV giving set (ensure IV infusion set)

+- One of each green, white and brown venflon

+- 3 of each Green/Blue/Orange needles

+- 2 of each 1ml, 2ml, 5ml, 10ml syringes